There are so many different kinds of

 You don’t HAVE to go the traditional classroom route anymore if

-you’re serious, because there IS a real viable alternative to achieving
+you’re serious, because there IS a real viable alternative to

 the same level of performance as any classroom student without